Doctor of Nursing Practice (DNP)

 - Provide competent, culturally sensitive, and ethically based care to individuals and/or populations in a defined specialty of advanced nursing practice.

 An applicant to the DNP program must be a registered nurse or NCLEX eligible nurse and have a bachelor's degree in nursing or another field.
 Applicants to the Nurse Anesthesia program must be registered nurses with two years of recent (within the past five years) critical care experience.

 An undergraduate cumulative GPA of 3.0 or better is required.
 Additionally applicants to the post-master's programs must have a master's degree in nursing or a related field.
 Post-master's applicants are required to provide a letter from their prior master's program detailing the total number of supervised clinical hours they completed as part of that program.
-Applicants to the post-master's Nurse Anesthesia DNP must already be certified registered nurse anesthetists (CRNA).
 Applicants should submit the following to the Office of Graduate Admissions:

 - A completed admissions application including a resume and a personal statement addressing the following: